icacedo/splicing/README.md

 ```
 write_apc_cmps.py will output a text file with commands to run in multi_apc.py
 make sure openturns is importable for apc_model_lib.py so apc runs correctly
-recommend sending output to directory outside of splicing/, in case git pull errors out

 need apc pickler
 then icost scoring
 then avg mdis